onboarding

 Employees can resign for a number of different reasons, which can range from personal to professional.
 And of course, you also have employees that leave because they retire.
 Whatever the reason, departing employees can provide you with valuable information.
 Without a proper offboarding process, you do not have full access to their knowledge and information.

-An effective offboarding process offers organisations the opportunity to minimise the chances of employees leaving and taking all their knowledge with them.
+An employee offboarding process offers organisations the opportunity to minimise the chances of employees leaving and taking all their knowledge with them.
 A structured approach ensures that before employees leave the organisation, they transfer their specific and specialist knowledge to colleagues.
 Make sure there is a company-wide plan in place to transfer that knowledge to those colleagues that are going to take over his/her duties.

 Other goals of an offboarding program